i-am-mel-dev/i-am-mel-dev.github.io/_pages/about.md

 ---

-I am deeply passionate about AI theory and applications.
+My research focus is explainability of Deep learning..
 I am a PhD Candidate of Neuroscience and Neurotechnology at Middle East Technical University, Ankara, Turkey.
-My thesis supervisors are [Uğur Halıcı](http://users.metu.edu.tr/halici/) and [Bülent Elibol](http://www.hastane.hacettepe.edu.tr/115.html?drid=146).

 Contact: selim.atay[at]metu.edu.tr